houtianze/bypy/README.md

 bypy compare
 ```

-To get more information about the commands, check the output of `bypy.py`.
+To get more information about the commands, check the output of `bypy`.

 Debug
 ---